chickens2/pony-comic-generator/README.md

 2. Run `generateComic.py`

 The comic should now be the new `comic.jpg` and should also be uploaded to Imgur.
 The Imgur link replaces the text in your clipboard.

+## Technical Notes

+* Images in the backgrounds folder really don't need to be any larger than 500px in any dimension.
+Install `ImageMagick` and use `convert <imagename> -resize "500^>" <newname>` to scale the images down a bit.
+* The program currently completely chokes up if there are any non-image entities in the backgrounds folder.
+This means:
+	1. Mac users need to make sure there aren't any `.DS_Store` or `.trashes` files there.
+Use `rm backgrounds/.DS_Store` if you receive complaints about that file.
+	2. You can't put subfolders in the backgrounds directory or else the program poops its pants. 💩
+* Symlinks *do* work in the backgrounds folder.
+Please don't send in a PR containing symlinks.